reddit/baseplate.py/docs/baseplate/core.rst

 -----

-Each time a new request comes in to be served, the time taken to handle the request is represented by a new :py:class:`~baseplate.core.RootSpan` instance.
+Each time a new request comes in to be served, the time taken to handle the request is represented by a new :py:class:`~baseplate.core.ServerSpan` instance.
 During the course of handling that request, our application might make calls to remote services or do expensive calculations, the time spent can be represented by child :py:class:`~baseplate.core.Span` instances.